atul-anurag-sharma/atulanurag/content/teaching/ramapo/MATH 108/_index.md

 # Course title, summary, and position.
 title: Math 108 Elementary Probability and Statistics
 linktitle: Math
 summary: An introduction to probability theory, descriptive statistics, and statistical inference for students from a wide range of disciplines.
+Click below to access weekly lecture notes and homeworks.

 # Page metadata.
 date_start: "2019-08-01"